sean-morris/materials-generate-scripts/README.md

-4) Copy the ./notebooks_assets folder to the publicly available web location: e.g. materials-sp22-assets in which I allow live access via GH Pages to the main branch.
+4) Copy the ./notebooks_assets folder to the publicly available web location: e.g. materials-fds-assets in which I allow live access via GH Pages to the main branch.
 This must be copied and committed before the next step

 ## Run colab_notebooks again for no footprint
 5) **Line:** `cn.colab_assign_for_file(assign_args, "notebooks_no_footprint")`